 48 Cacao comes from a tree

 Did you also know that that the tree flowers first with tiny flowers that then eventually grow into cacao pods.
 These Cacao Flowers are a mini-DIY that can be sent anywhere in the world in an envelope.
-They will be added to my shop soon and are available in several sizes and colours.
+They are always in stock in my shop soon and are available in several sizes and colours.
 A great way to send flowers to a friend that will last forever.
+Shop Cacao Flowers.

 49 Think Outside the Box

 When searching for the perfect gift for your chocolate loving pal think outside the box.
 Maybe they don’t need chocolate, but something to go with chocolate.
 Maybe a new mug for drinking chocolate from a local potter, my favourite mug is from Parceline Ceramics in Montreal.
 Maybe a new cookbook that features chocolate if your friend enjoys baking.
 Maybe even a smore’s kit if camping is their thing, grab some graham crackers, some local craft chocolate, and locally made marshmallows.

 50 Mushroom and Berries

 Palette De Bine is a chocolate maker in Mont Tremblant, QC and she has a beautiful range of bean to bar chocolate that you can find in shops and online around the world.
 Her bean to bar chocolate is often made with just two ingredients – cacao beans and cane sugar, and the packaging is lovely.
 Her bars would be a treat for anyone who enjoys chocolate.
 Besides a line of single origin bars, she also crafts inclusion bars with local ingredients from Quebec, including berries and mushrooms.